phoihos/vscode-speller-korean/README.md

 ![Demo 1](./images/readme/demo1.gif)

 Or select `Correct Korean Spell in Document` from context menu (`Right-click` on editor).
-> You can see also `Correct Korean Spell in Select` menu item when you select some text (single or multi select).
+> You can see also `Correct Korean Spell in Selection` menu item when you select some text (single or multi select).

 ![Demo 2](./images/readme/demo2.png)